Wildlife of Iraq: Mesopotamian marshes

-Water birds recorded in marshlands in southern Iraq include little grebe, great crested grebe, cormorant, darter, bittern, grey heron, night heron, purple heron, white stork, cattle egret, sacred ibis, eurasian teal, common redshank, pied kingfisher, greater spotted eagle, marsh harrier, hooded crow, Iraq babbler, crested lark, pin-tailed sandgrouse, collared dove, Indian roller and starling.
+Water birds recorded in marshlands in southern Iraq include little grebe, great crested grebe, cormorant, darter, bittern, grey heron, night heron, purple heron, white stork, cattle egret, sacred ibis, Eurasian teal, common redshank, pied kingfisher, greater spotted eagle, marsh harrier, hooded crow, Iraq babbler, crested lark, pin-tailed sandgrouse, collared dove, Indian roller and starling.

 Coral reef

-Iraqi coastal waters boast a living coral reef, covering an area of 28 km2 in the Persian Gulf, at the mouth of the Shatt al-Arab river (29°37′00″N 048°48′00″W).
-The coral reef was discovered by joint Iraqi–German expeditions of scientific scuba divers carried out in September 2012 and in May 2013.
-Prior to its discovery, it was believed that Iraq lacks coral reefs as the local turbid waters prevented the detection of the potential presence of local coral reefs.
+Iraqi coastal waters boast a living coral reef, covering 28 km2 in the Persian Gulf, at the mouth of the Shatt al-Arab river (29°37′00″N 048°48′00″W).
+The coral reef was discovered by joint Iraqi–German expeditions of scientific scuba divers carried out in September 2012 and May 2013.
+Prior to its discovery, it was believed that Iraq lacked coral reefs as the turbid waters prevented their detection.
 Iraqi corals were found to be adapted to one of the most extreme coral-bearing environments in the world, as the seawater temperature in this area ranges between 14 and 34 °C. The reef harbours several living stone corals, octocorals, ophiuroids and bivalves.
 There are also silica-containing demosponges.

 Fauna

-In the 20th century, both Eurasian otter and the smooth-coated otter were present in the marshes, but populations have declined since the 1970s.

-A small Persian leopard population was recorded for the first time at the beginning of the 21st century in the border region between Iraq and Turkey.
-At least nine individuals were killed by local people in this region between 2001 and 2014.

-In 2012, the sand cat was recorded for the first time in the desert of Al-Najaf.

-Wild mammal species reported having been present in the 20th century include: